VoronDesign/VoronUsers/printer_mods/Maverick/Smol_Stealth_Burner/SSB_LGXL_0710/STLs/README.md

-All printable parts are located within the zip file.
+All printable parts are located within the zip file due to the file size of the Shroud.